mcxiv/10cord/README.md

 - login
 - get messages from a specific channel
 - send messages to a specific channel (just type your message and press enter)
+- attachments (images and videos) are displayed as links.
+Ctrl + click on the link to open it in your browser.
+If chafa is installed, the attachment will be printed into your terminal.
+(Posix only)